Blog » Scuba Diving Articles » Dive Theory » Nitrogen Narcosis: Why It Is Hard to Know You Are Narked

 For a novice diver, with few ingrained second-nature capabilities, the perception of narcosis occurs quickly – at shallower depths.
 Mild narcosis exposes the fact that they are still problem-solving, rather than unconsciously performing, rudimentary diving functions.

-As a diver gains experience and training, a wider spectrum of competencies become second nature.
+As a diver gains experience and training, a wider spectrum of competencies becomes second nature.
 More skills are unconsciously ingrained.
 More problems are encountered and overcome; becoming planned reactions rather than novel issues to be solved.

 Diving competencies and nitrogen narcosis